Whether you, a friend, or a family member has been diagnosed with breast cancer, navigating all of the information available can be overwhelming.

 - the cancer’s presence in other parts of the body

-Your doctor will be able to tell you more about your prognosis and appropriate treatment options once your stage is determined through various tests.
+Your doctor will be able to tell you more about your outlook and appropriate treatment options once the stage is determined through various tests.

 In stage 0, the cancer is considered noninvasive.
 There are two types of stage 0 breast cancer: